-The Student Services Department provides many services to students and parents including a four-year developmental guidance program that ensures every student in the school receives the same curriculum related to guidance.
-We encourage you to visit our website by going to the Maine West website Academics tab and clicking on the Student Services department.
+The Student & Family Services Department provides many services to students and parents including a four-year developmental guidance program that ensures every student in the school receives the same curriculum related to guidance.
+Throughout the school year, our Student & Family Services staff members meet with all students in all grade levels to help educate students on academic, social/emotional, and career-related topics in order to best support the students during their time at Maine East.
+We encourage you to visit our website by going to the Maine East website Academics tab and clicking on the Student & Family Services department.
 Many of the guidance-related activities are initiated by students, parents and school personnel as needed.
 Counselors try to anticipate and react to the needs of students and parents.
 However, for counselors to be most effective, it is important that there be open communication between the home and school.

-Parents may make an appointment by calling the counselor to whom the student is assigned.
+Parents/Guardians may make an appointment by calling the counselor to whom the student is assigned.
 A number of specialists are available to assist students and their families.
 The school social worker, psychologist, nurse, reading consultant, speech therapist, and special education staff are available on recommendation or referral basis through the counselor.
 Parents may also contact the social worker directly.
 Our career specialist is a resource person for students, parents and staff.